astutespruce/secas-docker/docker/ui/README.md

 # User Interface Builder Docker files

-These Dockerfiles provide the runtime environment for building the user interface for the Southeast and South Atlantic applications.
+These Dockerfiles provide the runtime environment for building the user interface for the Southeast Blueprint Explorer and related applications.

 These are built as static sites using GatsbyJS and are hosted on the Caddy reverse proxy service as static files.